omolola-A/Mexico-Restaurant/README.md

   provide a different kind of food, Mexican food is so popular that ratings might be improved by catering to customer tastes.
 This emphasizes how crucial it is to accommodate customer preferences and tastes to increase overall satisfaction and ratings.
 The relationship between ratings and restaurant location also indicates how customer demographics affect ratings.
   While restaurants in less densely populated locations could find it difficult to draw customers and earn high ratings, those in places with higher consumer populations typically receive higher ratings.
-This shows that favorable evaluations and general success in the restaurant industry are largely dependent on recognizing and meeting the demands and preferences of the local customer base.
+This shows that favorable evaluations and general success in the restaurant industry largely depend on recognizing and meeting the demands and preferences of the local customer base.
 - The analysis of consumer demographics within the surveyed population reveals several notable trends.
 Singles comprise the overwhelming majority, accounting for approximately 92.75% of the surveyed consumers, while married individuals represent only 7.25%.
 Moreover, students dominate the occupation demographic, constituting approximately 81.88% of the surveyed